 Part D Monthly Premium

-The 2023 Part D national base beneficiary premium is $32.74.
-This premium is used to calculate the Part D late enrollment penalty and the income-related monthly adjustment amounts.
-It’s important to note that the national base beneficiary premium can change each year, and if you pay a late enrollment penalty, the amounts you owe may be higher.
+The Part D national base beneficiary premium for 2024 is $34.70.
+This amount serves as the basis for calculating both the late enrollment penalty and any income-related monthly adjustment amounts.
+It’s crucial to understand that this national base beneficiary premium can change annually.
+If you incur a late enrollment penalty, the premium you owe could be higher.

 Individuals with income above a certain level will have to pay an income-related monthly adjustment amount in addition to their standard premium.
 The exact amount will depend on your specific income and the guidelines set forth by Medicare.

 Avoid paying a penalty: